Red Light Cameras Improve Safety

 Violators may view a 12-second video clip provided by the vendor, Redflex, Inc. at www.photonotice.com.

-The City of Rochester contracts with RedFlex to provide the Red Light Camera Enforcement Program.
-Redflex, Inc is installing and maintaining all equipment related to this program and process.
+The City of Rochester has contracted with RedFlex to provide the Red Light Camera Enforcement Program.
+Redflex, Inc has installed and maintains all equipment related to this program and process.

 If the fine is not paid or contested within 30 days, a Notice of Impending Default Judgment will be sent informing the vehicle owner that an additional $25 has been assigned to the original $50 fine.
 If the City does not a receive a response, a Notice of Judgment will be delivered and the case will be sent to the City’s Collections Agent, EOS CCA, for collection.

 If you have more questions about how the Red Light Camera Program works, visit the City's Red Light Camera - Frequently Asked Questions page.